evolunary/Evolunary/README.md

   Pull structured knowledge from APIs or feeds to inform agent decision-making and environmental awareness.

 - **Visualized Evolution**
-  Optional terminal-based logs and Gothic-inspired ASCII visuals for inspecting agent transitions and transformations in real time.
+  Optional terminal-based logs for inspecting agent transitions and transformations in real time.

 ---